blueridgeboost/blueridgeboost.github.io/src/content/wedo.md

 # Build Lego Robots and Code with WeDo 2.0

 Come and learn to build and program Lego robots!

-In each lesson students build a Lego robot using a design model, improve and extend it, and then create a program using Scratch to control and move the robot.
-The robots use a medium power motor to act and a depth and a tilt sensor to sense.
-A Scratch program encodes the robots actions in response to sensing.
+In each lesson, students build a Lego robot using a design model, improve and extend it, and then create a program using Scratch to control and move the robot.
+The robots use a medium power motor to act, depth, and tilt sensor to sense.
+A Scratch program encodes the robot's actions in response to sensing.

 ##